A repost of reviews for the “mystery” theme that inaugurated The Bibliophagic Society book club.

 Bridget Jones’s Diary, by Helen Fielding: I’ve seen Bridget Jones referenced obliquely so many times—in magazine articles, in the Very Secret Diaries, in passing conversations—that reading the actual book was somewhat of an anticlimax.
 I suppose it also didn’t help that I had watched the movie [...]

-book log
+Filed in book log

-Also tagged: arturo pérez-reverte, caroline stevermer, chick lit, diana wynne jones, fantasy, french, helen fielding, historical fiction, kate ross, literary fiction, patricia c. wrede, postnapoleonic, regency, richard howard, sonia soto, spanish, stendhal, translation, western canon, young adult
+Also tagged arturo pérez-reverte, caroline stevermer, chick lit, diana wynne jones, fantasy, french, helen fielding, historical fiction, kate ross, literary fiction, patricia c. wrede, postnapoleonic, regency, richard howard, sonia soto, spanish, stendhal, translation, western canon, young adult

 The following books were read in December 2005.